vlinderco/vlinderco.github.io/workshops.md

 ## Skills sharing workshops for Troubled Families projects

 Tailor made workshops can be developed to promote inter-professional family work.
-Ideal for teams that have teams with professionals from both youth work and early years parenting disciplines.
+Ideal for teams with professionals from both youth work and early years parenting disciplines.

 The facilitator draws on experience from: